 - Get plenty of sleep the night before you plan to donate.

-- Drink an extra 16 ounces (473 milliliters) of water and other fluids before the donation.
+- Drink plenty of water before the donation.

 What you can expect

 Before you can donate blood, you will be asked to fill out a confidential medical history.
 It includes questions about behaviors known to carry a higher risk of bloodborne infections — infections that are transmitted through blood.

 Because of the risk of bloodborne infections, not everyone can donate blood.
 The following are groups that are not eligible to donate blood: